versen/versen.github.io/posters/index.md

 <!--Please submit your proposals via <https://easychair.org/conferences/?conf=sen2014> before the deadline of November 15th, 2014.-->

-The following posters will be presented:
+The following posters have been presented on December 3rd, 2014:

 * [Ella Roubtsova.
 Executable and Scalable Method for Requirements Engineering, Management and Evolution](Roubtsova.pdf)
 * Daco Harkes and Eelco Visser.
 Relational Programming Languages